Way back in March the idea of competing in the TrekFest 27-mile Peak District challenge seemed a great idea.

 We reached what we believed to be the summit only to be told we were only a quarter of the way up.
 Great.

 By now Mark was struggling with a groin injury, Pete’s ankle was hurting and James’ knee was aching.
-Check point 2 – the halfway point seemed a scarily long way off at this point and we were cold, wet and tired.
+Checkpoint 2 (the halfway point) seemed a scarily long way off at this point and we were cold, wet and tired.

-The descents were actually much worse than the ascent and when we eventually got to the bottom of Kinder Scout we looked back and the reality of what we had just scaled kicked in, although none of our photos captured the scale of the beast.
+The descents were actually much worse than the ascents, and when we eventually got to the bottom of Kinder Scout we looked back and the reality of what we had just scaled kicked in, although none of our photos captured the scale of the beast.

-Having refuelled with pasta, bread and a huge slice of chocolate cake we set off and left our injured colleagues strapping up wounds and resting tired limbs.
+Having refuelled with pasta, bread and a huge slice of chocolate cake, we set off and left our injured colleagues strapping up wounds and resting tired limbs.

 It was a bizarre walk where we caught up with a lot of the walkers who were in front of us.
 The scene was similar to one out of The Walking Dead – with zombie figures hobbling along not talking and slanting across the road in a herd looking for their next feed.

-Andy reassured Pete that ‘Checkpoint 3 is just round the corner’ knowing it was still a couple of miles away, but hey ho the good news is that we have burned over 2000 calories so far!
+Andy reassured Pete that Checkpoint 3 is just round the corner, knowing it was still a couple of miles away, but hey ho the good news is that we burned over 2,000 calories so far!

 11 hours and 15 minutes later we crossed the finish line to be greeted with cheers, photos and a much deserved glass of champagne.
-We were slightly delirious, exhausted and extremely proud of ourselves, so there was only one thing for it…… yep more cake!
+We were slightly delirious, exhausted and extremely proud of ourselves, so there was only one thing for it… yep, more cake!

 We decided to drive back up the last couple of miles of the course to see if we could spot the guys.
 It was quite magical as out of the darkness head torches marked a procession of weary trekkers winding their way down the last hill.

-Is that Mark, was that James?
-Nope no sign of them…… and then out of the darkness they appeared hobbling along.
+Is that Mark?
+Was that James?
+Nope, no sign of them… and then out of the darkness they appeared, hobbling along.
 Brilliant.
 We were chuffed to bits for them.
 They even refused an offer of a lift down the hill to the finish line and rightly wanted to complete the trek themselves, which they did in 13 and a half hours.

 Would we do it again?
-I couldn’t possibly say at this stage but as the feet heal we may feel the need for a new challenge for 2015.
+I couldn’t possibly say at this stage, but as the feet heal we may feel the need for a new challenge for 2015.

-Thanks to all who sponsored us, much appreciated.
+Thanks to all who sponsored us – much appreciated!